gabrielcuvillier/arxwasm/README.md

 ### Why this port ?

-This port have been done mostly to learn Native Client stack (toolchain, API, runtime, etc.), and to evaluate if this technology is mature enough to support development of real moderately-sized C++ applications (and not only demonstration programs or benchmarks).
+This port have been done mostly to learn the Native Client stack (toolchain, API, runtime, etc.), and evaluate if this technology is mature enough to support development of real moderately-sized C++ applications (and not only demonstration programs or benchmarks).

 Arx Libertatis have been chosen because it is an open source project that fit the C++ project size requirement, with added bonus to have most of its dependencies already ported to Native Client.
 Also, it is a game I enjoyed in the past.

 This porting effort also have been an opportunity to think about how this technology could be used beyond the browser.
-A couple of other projects already have found interesting ways to leverage it, for example the "Unvanquished" project (as a sandboxed native VM for game plugins) or "ZeroVM" (for server-side single process virtualization).
+A couple of other projects already have found interesting ways to use it, for example the "Unvanquished" project (as a secure sandbox for native game plugins) or "ZeroVM" (for server-side single process virtualization).

-I do think that Native Client could be used as a standard target platform for many desktop applications, and in particular CAD softwares.
+For my part, I do think that Native Client could be used as a standard target platform for many desktop applications, and in particular CAD softwares.
 But this is another story that have yet to be written...

 ### 'Mouselook' is unusable!

 Yes, this is _the_ most important limitation of this port.
-See section 'Technical Details / Input Handling'
+See section [Port Status](#port-status) and [Technical Details](#technical-details) for more information on this limitation, and how it could be solved.

 ## Credits

-The Native Client team, for creating this interesting technology.
+The Native Client team, for creating this interesting sandboxing technology.

-Arkane Studio, for creating this enjoyable-yet-flawed game, and released the game code under an open source license.
+Arkane Studios, for creating the Arx Fatalis game and released its source code under an open source license.

-Arx Libertatis team, for its impressive amount of work to enhance it.
+The Arx Libertatis team, for its impressive amount of work to enhance it.

 ## Contact
 dev_at_gabrielcuvillier_dot_fr